phenopackets/phenopacket-schema/docs/phenopacket.rst

       - List of :ref:`phenotypicfeature`
       - recommended
       - Phenotypic features observed in the proband
+    * - measurements
+      - List of :ref:`rstmeasurement`
+      - recommended
+      - Measurements performed in the proband
     * - biosamples
       - :ref:`rstbiosample`
       - optional
       - samples (e.g., biopsies), if any
-    * - genes
+    * - interpretations
-      - :ref:`rstgene`
+      - List of :ref:`rstinterpretation`
       - optional
-      - Gene deemed to be relevant to the case (application specific)
-    * - variants
-      - List of :ref:`rstvariant`
-      - optional
-      - Variants identified in the proband
+      - Interpretations related to this phenopacket
     * - diseases
       - List of :ref:`rstdisease`
       - optional
       - Disease(s) diagnosed in the proband
+    * - medical_actions
+      - List of :ref:`rstmedicalaction`
+      - optional
+      - Medical actions performed
     * - hts_files
       - List of :ref:`rstfile`
       - optional